Skip to content

 whereto.bike is made with love in Ottawa, Canada.
 Our goal is simple: get more people on bikes for the first time and grow cycling ridership in every city we reach.

 We believe the biggest barrier isn’t fitness or gear — it’s not knowing where to go.
-A good cycling wiki, built by people who actually ride those routes, can be the nudge someone needs to try their first ride.
+A good cycling wiki, built by the communities who actually ride those routes, can be the nudge someone needs to try their first ride.